 While the title of Section 103 references "tracking labels," the focus of the text is "distinguishing marks."
 As such, manufacturers should look at the totality of the information permanently marked on the product and packaging and not interpret "label" to mean a singular collection in one location.

-Footlocker.com/Eastbay requires all vendors to affix the proper tracking labels to their products.
+Foot Locker Retail, Inc. requires all vendors to affix the proper tracking labels to their products.
 Validation of the tracking labels will be conducted randomly to confirm compliance.

 General Certification of Conformity